pustotnik/zenmake/docs/buildconf-taskparams.rst

 source
 """""""""""""""""""""
     One or more source files for compiler/toolchain.
+    It can be:

+        - a string with one or more paths separated by space
+        - a :ref:`dict<buildconf-dict-def>`, description see below
-    It can be string with path or list of such strings or a :ref:`dict<buildconf-dict-def>`.
+        - a list of items where each item is a string with one or more paths or a dict

     Type ``dict`` is used for Waf_ ``ant_glob`` function.
 Format of patterns for ``ant_glob`` you can find on https://waf.io/book/.
     Most significant details from there: